Report fly-tipping and rubbish

 The case will be allocated to a neighbourhood officer to investigate within three working days of your report being submitted.
 An officer will complete a visit to the location within 24 hours and you will receive contact from the case officer with an update of progress on your report.

-In cases where there is sufficient evidence, offenders may be issued with a fixed penalty notice of £400.
-In other cases, we may decide to prosecute offenders which can lead to a fine of £50,000 or up to 6 months imprisonment.
+In cases where there is sufficient evidence, offenders may be issued with a fixed penalty notice of £1000, with an early payment option of £450 if paid within 10 days of issue.
+In other cases, we may decide to prosecute offenders which can lead to a fine of £50,000 or up to 12 months imprisonment.

 If there is insufficient evidence to investigate, we may be unable to pursue your report but we will update you on the rare occasion that this occurs.